DEMORALIZ3D/eurocamp-tech-test/README.md

 I didnt get change to write too much TS, and ended up spending more time on the DOM and catching up on APIs for packages than anything else.

 I have added tests, however these were added after the 2 hour mark!

+On an entertaining note - I now hate React-Router - I have spent more time working out why RR isnt working/testing right than anything!